Chichi No Hi! Top 10 Gifts for Fathers Day 2014

 5. Chopstick set.
 If your dad is a big fan of Japanese food, why not provide him with the correct eating implements for it?
 Include chopstick holders so they don’t fall off the table and, if anyone in your family hasn’t eaten with chopsticks before, prepare to be amused…

 6. Daruma.
 Modelled upon Bodhidharma, the founder of the Zen sect of Buddhism, the Japanese daruma doll symbolises perseverance and good luck, making this a great gift for a father who is embarking on a new enterprise.
+To find out more about the history of daruma dolls, please read our previous post.

 7. Samurai kokeshi.
 Whether your dad has a penchant for samurai films or is a budding martial artist himself, a samurai kokeshi doll will go down a treat.
 We also have ninja dolls for sneaky dads, and warriors for valiant ones!